 Get more for less

 Another useful feature of in-kind sponsorship is that it tends to be more targeted in scope than cash sponsorship.
 Cash sponsorship usually ends up extending to all aspects of an event.
 In-kind sponsorship is often much more contained.

-For instance, an agreement with a hotel partner to provide accommodation for your team in exchange for promotion or sales exclusivity, often limits your obligations to just that.
-Whereas a cash sponsor might require extensive branding rights across all your race materials, mentions on all your communications etc, an in-kind sponsor may be satisfied with a much more specific set of benefits than do not impinge on your ability to solicit more lucrative sponsorship with strategic partners.
+For instance, an agreement with a hotel partner to provide accommodation for your team in exchange for a sales exclusivity, often limits your obligations to just that.
+Whereas a cash sponsor might require extensive branding rights across all your race materials, mentions on all your communications etc, an in-kind sponsor may be satisfied with a much more specific set of benefits.
+That can leave you a lot more flexibility to seek more lucrative deals elsewhere.